Infinite-Dimensional Diffusion Models: Acknowledgements

 \section{Acknowledgements}

 JP and SR have been partially supported by Deutsche Forschungsgemeinschaft (DFG), Project ID 318763901, SFB-1294.
 SW and YM acknowledge support from Air Force Office of Scientific Research (AFOSR) MURI Analysis and Synthesis of Rare Events, award number FA9550-20-1-0397.
+JP and SR would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme {\it The Mathematical and Statistical Foundation of Future Data-Driven Engineering} where work on this paper was also undertaken.
+This work was supported by EPSRC grant no EP/R014604/1.